Giant panda: Diet

-Despite its taxonomic classification as a carnivoran, the giant panda's diet is primarily herbivorous, consisting almost exclusively of bamboo.
-However, the giant panda still has the digestive system of a carnivore, as well as carnivore-specific genes, and thus derives little energy and little protein from consumption of bamboo.
+Despite its taxonomic classification as a carnivoran, the giant panda's diet is primarily herbivorous, with approximately 99% of its diet consisting of bamboo.
+However, the giant panda still has the digestive system of a carnivore, as well as carnivore-specific genes, and thus derives little energy and little protein from the consumption of bamboo.
 The ability to break down cellulose and lignin is very weak, and their main source of nutrients comes from starch and hemicelluloses.
-The most important part of their bamboo diet is the shoots, that are rich in starch which they have a higher capability to digest than strict carnivores, and have up to 32% protein content.
-During the shoot season, which lasts from April to August, they put on a lot of weight, which allows them to get through the nutrient-scarce period from late August to April, when they feed mostly on bamboo leaves.
-Pandas are born with sterile intestines and require bacteria obtained from their mother's feces to digest vegetation.
-The giant panda is a highly specialised animal with unique adaptations, and has lived in bamboo forests for millions of years.
+The most important part of their bamboo diet is the shoots, that are rich in starch and have up to 32% protein content.
+Accordingly, pandas have evolved a higher capability to digest starches than strict carnivores.
+Raw bamboo is toxic, containing cyanide compounds.
+Pandas' body tissues are less able than herbivores to detoxify cyanide, but their gut microbiomes are significantly enriched in putative genes coding for enzymes related to cyanide degradation, suggesting that they have cyanide-digesting gut microbes.
+It has been estimated that an adult panda absorbs 54.8–66.1 mg of cyanide a day through its diet.
+To prevent poisoning, they have evolved anti-toxic mechanisms to protect themselves.
+About 80% of the cyanide is metabolized to less toxic thiocyanate and discharged in urine, while the remaining 20% is detoxified by other minor pathways.